DigiBP/25DIGIBP4/README.md

 - **Lack of Workflow Automation**
   The absence of automated decision-making and notifications leads to unnecessary workload and time losses.

+# 🎯 Goal

+Our goal is to transform the current process by introducing a partial automation that will lead to removing a substantial part of the workflow within Customer Service, specifically the need to carry out goods availability check manually.

 # 📦 AS-IS Process

-This order-to-shipment is a key supporting process.
-It involves 4 departments and covers the work ranging from processing the purchase order (PO) to preparing and shipping the ordered goods.
-With over 600 customers and 2500 orderlines processed monthly, the process requires a close followup across all involved departments to avoid creating time wastes which might potentially lead to customer disatisfaction.
+This order-to-shipment is a key supporting process to the company´s core sales process of selling food&beverage machinery including its repair and maintenance parts. the order-to-shipment process involves 4 departments and covers the work ranging from processing the purchase order (PO) to preparing and shipping the ordered goods.
+With over 600 customers and 2500 orderlines processed monthly, the process requires a close followup across all involved departments to fulfill custoemer orders as soon as possible as a main driver behind customer satisfaction.

 **Roles involved in the process**: